autospy

 Acknowledgements

-Autospy is heavily influenced by the excellent mockall crate, which through automock provides much the same features.
-Autospy aims to offer these same features through a macro generated spy object, rather than a mock object.
-The use of either is largely personal preference; however, there are some benefits to using a spy object.
-Notably, a mock object will panic if its expectations fail which can cause less legible error messages.
+Autospy aims to offer these features through a macro-generated spy object, rather than a mock object.
+The use of either is largely personal preference; however, there are some advantages to using a spy object: